 District residents can borrow a maximum of 10 items at a time.

-Books, audiobooks, DVDs, and CDs are all available for check-out.
+Books, audiobooks, magazines DVDs, and CDs are all available for check-out.

-Course reserves and laptops are only available to current Harper College students and employees
+Course reserves and semester loan technology are only available to current Harper College students.

 Not sure if you are in Harper’s district?
 Click here for more information on residency.

+The Make Shop is currently open by appointment only.
 The Make Shop is a collaborative work space for making, learning, exploring and sharing using high tech to no tech tools.
-The Make Shop Will be opening over the summer or fall semester and will be open to students, employees, and Harper district residents.
 Users will be charged a small fee to cover equipment and supplies.
 Equipment for the Make Shop will include;

 - Laser Cutter